apimentel-PECE/cBP-Tnet/README.md

-# cBO-Tnet updates will be available in this repository.
+# cBP-Tnet updates will be available in this repository.

 cBP-Tnet: Continuous Blood Pressure Estimation using Multi-Task Transformer Network with Automatic Photoplethysmogram Feature Extraction